Mendozaandi23/cis106-1/homework/homework2.md

 Answer the following question:

 1. What are the advantages of open source?
+Some of the advantages of open sources are:
+•	The agility and flexibility
+•	Cost effectiveness
+•	Speed
+•	Share maintenance cost
+•	Solid information security

-2. What are the basic freedoms that make a software open source?
+3. What are the basic freedoms that make a software open source?
-3. Why do you think people should use the free software/open-source alternative instead of the proprietary version?
+4. Why do you think people should use the free software/open-source alternative instead of the proprietary version?
-4. Watch the following video: [Why is free software important?
+5. Watch the following video: [Why is free software important?
 Richard Stallman - in INT's ENLIGHTENMENT MINUTES.](https://www.youtube.com/watch?v=ZPPikY3uLIQ) Do you agree with Richard Stallman?
 Do you disagree?
 Explain your answer.

 ## Part 2